 Internal uterine endometriosis (adenomyosis) is especially common among women of reproductive age.
 This is explained by active hormonal fluctuations and physiological changes of the endometrium during this period.
 Without treatment, the disease may progress and develop into deeper forms.

-How Uterine Endometriosis Manifests: Symptoms That May Indicate the Condition
+How Endometriosis Manifests: Symptoms That May Indicate the Condition

 Uterine endometriosis often develops unnoticed.
 The early signs seem insignificant, and many women tolerate discomfort for years, thinking that “everyone has it this way.”
 But recurring pain and cycle irregularities are the first signals of the disease.